mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 many configurations; from an ornate chair, through to an enclosed bubble but is usually a personal transportation device.
-Psionically calibrated sensors built into the throne amplify Psionic Strength, allowing the user to fly at 6 metres per round for a number of hours (rather than rounds) per Psi point drawn from the user.
+Psionically calibrated sensors built into the throne amplify Psionic Strength, allowing the user to fly at 6 meters per round for a number of hours (rather than rounds) per Psi point drawn from the user.
 The psion needs to be trained in Telekinesis but does not need to make a Telekinesis roll to activate and use the throne; all that is necessary